Search by Keyword

 Born on May 10th, 1935, Larry Williams leaned to play the piano as a child in his home town of New Orleans, Louisiana.
 When his family moved to Oakland, California when he was a teenager, he continued his love of music in a band called The Lemon Drops and then moved back to New Orleans in 1954 at the age of 19 to pursue a music career in earnest.
 He got his foot in the door by becoming a chauffeur for singer Lloyd Price who then let Larry Williams become a member of his band.

-Specialty Records, who was known for signing Little Richard, signed Larry Williams to the label to be groomed as Little Richard's replacement since he was leaving music to pursue his ministry at the time.
+Specialty Records, who had become known for signing Little Richard, signed Larry Williams to the label to be groomed as Little Richard's replacement since he was leaving music to pursue his ministry at the time.
 After scoring a respectable #11 hit on the Billboard R&B charts with his first release "Just Because," Larry Williams hit it big with his second Little Richard-like single "Short Fat Fannie."
 It peaked at #1 on the R&B charts and #5 on the US Billboard singles chart in the summer of 1957.

 He continued his streak with his third single "Bony Maronie," which made it up to #4 on the R&B charts and #14 on the US Billboard singles chart, while the b-side, "You Bug Me Baby," almost made the American Top 40 as well (#45).